top of page

 Kwame Ajamu

 Kwame Ajamu is an exoneree from Ohio who served 28 years in prison.
-He was exonerated after 39 years and now serves as Chairman of the Board, where he works in conjunction with Kirk and the staff to develop new ways of supporting and promoting the voices and goals of the exoneree membership he leads.
+He was exonerated after 39 years and now serves as Chairman of the Board, where he works in conjunction with the Executive Director and the staff to develop new ways of supporting and promoting the voices and goals of the exoneree membership he leads.
 Kwame is a strong, collaborative leader able to bridge the gap between the unique vision and needs of exonerees and the abolition movement at large.
 Click here to learn more about Kwame.

 ajamu_kwame@yahoo.com